-Step 2 of this form figures your Illinois special depreciation addition as required by the Illinois Income Tax Act (IITA).
-When you sell or transfer property, this step also reverses the Illinois depreciation subtractions you claimed on Form IL-4562 in prior years.

-Step 3 of this form figures your Illinois depreciation subtraction as required by the IITA.
+Step 2 of this form figures your Illinois special depreciation addition as required by the IITA.
+When you sell or transfer property, this step also reverses the Illinois depreciation subtractions you claimed on Step 3 of this form figures your Illinois depreciation subtraction as required by the IITA.
 When you sell or transfer property, this step also reverses the "bonus depreciation" add back you reported on any prior year Form IL-4562.

-\equiv Note If you filed more than one federal Form 4562, be sure to add the amounts from all federal Forms 4562 and enter the total amounts on this form.
+ENote If you filed more than one federal Form 4562, be sure to add the amounts from all federal Forms 4562 and enter the total amounts on this form.